Vaccination Update from Huw Merriman MP – 7 April 2021

 At present vaccinations are taking place in hospital hubs; GP led vaccination services; roving services to care homes and the housebound; and in mass vaccination sites/pharmacy sites across the country.

-Hospital hub vaccination services are up and running at the Conquest Hospital in Hastings and the Eastbourne DG Hospital.
+Hospital hub vaccination services are running at the Conquest Hospital in Hastings and the Eastbourne DGH.
 These hubs are currently vaccinating all NHS, health and social care workers who are working on the frontline.

-GP-led vaccination services are where the majority of the current population are being offered their vaccinations.
-In total in Sussex there are 15 sites which have gone live to date.
-In the majority, each service is supported by a number of GP practices (within their Primary Care Network footprint) working together to vaccinate their collective population.
-Currently in East Sussex, six GP-led vaccination services have gone live and have all started to vaccinate patients over the age of 80.
+GP-led vaccination services In the majority, each service is supported by a number of GP practices (within their Primary Care Network footprint) working together to vaccinate their collective population.

 Roving service – the vaccine is being taken into care homes and into people’s own homes if they cannot attend a vaccination site.
 This is being stepped up over the coming weeks as more supplies of the vaccines become available.
 GP surgeries are in the processing of contacting their housebound patients in order to schedule their vaccinations.
-All housebound patients over the age of 70 are due to be vaccinated by 15 February.
+Any housebound patients who have not been contacted for vaccine should contact their local GP surgery.

-Mass vaccination centres & pharmacy sites: From 1 February, a new vaccination centre opened in Eastbourne to provide eligible people across Sussex a further opportunity to receive their vaccine.
+Mass vaccination centres & pharmacy sites: Mass vaccination centres are located in Eastbourne and Brighton.
+Brighton has the capacity to vaccinate over 3,000 people each day and Eastbourne over 1,000.
 People who are eligible can book an appointment through a national booking system and will receive their vaccine by teams from Sussex Community NHS Foundation Trust, who are running the service.
-This new centre in addition to the Brighton Centre which opened on 25 January gives all those who are eligible another way to receive their vaccine, in addition to their local GP-led vaccination services.
+These centres all those who are eligible another way to receive their vaccine, in addition to their local GP-led vaccination services.